gpx1000/Vulkan-Tutorial/en/03_Drawing_a_triangle/02_Graphics_pipeline_basics/00_Introduction.md

 The *geometry shader* is run on every primitive (triangle, line, point) and can discard it or output more primitives than came in.
-This is similar to the tessellation shader, but much more flexible.
-However, it is not used much in today's applications because the performance is not that good on most graphics cards except for Intel's integrated GPUs.
+This is similar to the tessellation shader but much more flexible.
+However, it is used little in today's applications because the performance is not that good on most graphics cards except for Intel's integrated GPUs.
+Also, almost all geometry shader use cases can be fixed with a more modern Mesh shader pipeline; which like ray tracing is a wholly new pipeline solution, so it exists outside the standard graphics pipeline setup.
+We'll discuss that pipeline in a future tutorial section.

-The *rasterization* stage discretizes the primitives into *fragments*.
+The *rasterization* stage breaks the primitives into *fragments*.
 These are the pixel elements that they fill on the framebuffer.
-Any fragments that fall outside the screen are discarded and the attributes outputted by the vertex shader are interpolated across the fragments, as shown in the figure.
+Any fragments that fall outside the screen are discarded, and the attributes outputted by the vertex shader are interpolated across the fragments, as shown in the figure.
 Usually the fragments that are behind other primitive fragments are also discarded here because of depth testing.